 Trespassing, entering, or remaining in or upon 9/11 Memorial & Museum Property not open to the public, except with the express consent of 9/11 Memorial & Museum Staff, is prohibited.
 Any access onto or within any adjacent area under construction or closed to the general public is also prohibited.

 VI.
 Security Screening

 Security screening is mandatory for all visitors that wish to enter the Memorial Museum, and will include screening of all bags, equipment, and belongings.
-Permissible size for baggage, handbags, backpacks, shopping bags, equipment, and belongings for visitors is limited to 8 inches by 17 inches by 19 inches per item.
+Permissible baggage, handbags, backpacks, shopping bags, equipment, and belongings for visitors is limited to 8” x 17” x 19” per item.

-All Memorial Museum visitors must store large bags, backpacks, large umbrellas, and any other objects deemed by 9/11 Memorial & Museum staff to be too large or a danger to the exhibitions and artifacts.
-The Memorial Museum will provide storage for visitors’ belongings in the coat rooms for the duration of their visit, located on the Concourse Lobby level and the pavilion Auditorium-level second floor).
+All Memorial Museum visitors must store large bags, backpacks, large umbrellas and any other objects deemed by 9/11 Memorial & Museum Staff to be too large or a danger to the exhibits and artifacts.
+The Memorial Museum will provide storage for visitors’ belongings in the Coat Rooms for the duration of their visit, located on the Concourse Lobby level and the Pavilion Auditorium level (2nd floor).

-Unattended bags or belongings found anywhere on 9/11 Memorial & Museum property will be subject to search and removal by 9/11 Memorial & Museum security staff.
-The 9/11 Memorial is not responsible for unattended bags or belongings.
+Unattended bags or belongings found anywhere on 9/11 Memorial & Museum Property will be subject to search and removal by 9/11 Memorial & Museum Security Staff.
+The 9/11 Memorial and Museum is not responsible for unattended bags or belongings.

 VIII.
 Public Restroom Access